-Has GoPro done enough with the Hero 8 Black to meet the high expectations of its legion of fans?
-Has GoPro stuffed its new flagship action shooter with enough features to take on the well-equipped and aggressively priced DJI Osmo Action?
+So has GoPro done enough with the Hero 8 Black to meet the high expectations of its legion of fans?
+And has GoPro stuffed its new flagship action shooter with enough features to take on the well-equipped and aggressively priced DJI Osmo Action?
 Especially with the latter’s inclusion of an integrated front-facing screen?

-Well, we’ve spent a couple of weeks with the GoPro Hero 8 Black to create this review, and can now say that there are some big wins here – and one frustration, the extent of how much it frustrates depends upon why you’re thinking about buying a GoPro Hero 8 Black.
+Well, we’ve spent some quality time with the GoPro Hero 8 Black to create this review, both on the dirt track and in the ocean, and can say that there are some big wins here – and one very obvious frustration, the extent of how much it frustrates you depends upon why you’re thinking about buying a GoPro Hero 8 Black.

-The GoPro Hero 8 Black is available for pre-order now from GoPro.com, with shipments beginning Tuesday 15 October.
-The Hero 8 will be available at select retail partners around the world starting Sunday 20 October.
+The GoPro Hero 8 Black action camera was first made available for pre-order from GoPro.com in October 2019, with shipments starting on Tuesday 15 October.
+The Hero 8 is now available to buy at major retail partners around the world, with an RRP of £379.99/$399.99.

-Before we delve into our review, here’s the Hero 8 Black action camera in all its glory:
+Before we delve into our review of the new flagship GoPro, let's take a minute to drool over the Hero 8 Black action camera in all its glory:

 GoPro Hero 8 Black image galleryImage 1 of 4

 With a refined body and a host of other innovations, the Hero 8 Black seizes the throne previously occupied by the Hero 7 Black.
 That means GoPro’s latest model now sits atop the revered Hero action camera range.
 The GoPro Max 360-degree camera also launches this month, but will stand apart from the Hero range.

 So the new GoPro Hero action camera line-up is as follows: